Structure theorems for actions of homeomorphism groups: Abstract

 \section{Abstract}

-We give an orbit classification theorem and a general structure theorem for actions of groups of homeomorphisms and diffeomorphisms on manifolds, reminiscent of classical results for actions of (locally) compact groups.
-As applications, we give a negative answer to Ghys' ``extension problem" for diffeomorphisms of manifolds with boundary, a classification of all homomorphisms $\Homeo_0(M) \to \Homeo_0(N)$ when $\dim(M) = \dim(N)$ (and related results for diffeomorphisms), and a complete classification of actions of $\Homeo_0(S^1)$ on surfaces.
-This resolves several problems in a program initiated by Ghys, and gives definitive answers to questions of Militon, Hurtado and others.
+We give general classification and structure theorems for actions of groups of homeomorphisms and diffeomorphisms on manifolds, reminiscent of classical results for actions of (locally) compact groups.
+This gives a negative answer to Ghys' ``extension problem" for diffeomorphisms of manifolds with boundary, as well as a classification of all homomorphisms $\Homeo_0(M) \to \Homeo_0(N)$ when $\dim(M) = \dim(N)$ (and related results for diffeomorphisms), and a complete classification of actions of $\Homeo_0(S^1)$ on surfaces.
+This resolves many problems in a program initiated by Ghys, and gives definitive answers to conjectures of Militon and Hurtado and a question of Rubin.